stevenschobert/instafeed.js/README.md

 __1.1.0__

+- Added option to use a custom html template with the __template__ option.
 - Added ability to fetch several feeds at the same time (create separate instances).
 - Added _before_, _success_, _after_, and _error_ callback functions.